Conformal generation of an exotic rotationally invariant harmonic oscillator: Generation of AHO by anisotropic CBT

 \section{Generation of AHO by anisotropic CBT}

-In the previous section we have discussed a rotationally invariant AHO system generated from the two-dimensional free particle by the rotationally invariant CBT.
-In this section we explore the possibility of connecting the free particle and the usual anisotropic harmonic oscillator which does not have rotational invariance.
+In the previous section we have discussed the ERIHO generated from the two-dimensional free particle by the rotationally invariant CBT.
+In this section we explore the possibility of connecting the free particle and the AHO which does not have rotational invariance.
 For this, we employ an anisotropic CBT.

 Consider the following generator of the CBT (no summation over the repeated index) \be \hat{\mathfrak{S}}_{\omega_1,\omega_2}=\hat{\mathfrak{S}}_{\omega_1}\hat{\mathfrak{S}}_{\omega_2}\,,\qquad \hat{\mathfrak{S}}_{\omega_i}=e^{-\frac{\omega_i}{\hbar} \hat{K}_i} e^{\frac{\hat{H}_i}{2\hbar \omega_i}} e^{\frac{i}{\hbar}\ln(2)\hat{D}_i}\,. \ee In the case $\omega_1\neq \omega_2$, this generator is anisotropic (rotationally non-invariant) operator.
 Instead of the linear combination of the free particle symmetry generators $\omega (2i\hat{D}+g\hat{p}_\varphi)$, we apply the anisotropic CBT to the two operators \be 2i\hat{\mathcal{D}}_\pm:= 2i(\omega_1\hat{D}_1\pm \omega_2\hat{D}_2)\,. \ee By using the decomposition (\ref{TotalSo(2,1)}) and the second relation in (\ref{GenConBr}), we obtain \footnote{As before, one could introduce the notation $\ell_1=1+g$, $\ell_2=1-g$, $g\in\R$, $\omega_i=\ell_i\omega$, and instead of (\ref{2iDani}), apply the CBT (\ref{Sanis}) to the operator $2i\omega\hat{\mathcal{D}}_g:= 2i\omega(\ell_1D_1+\ell_2D_2)$.
 This, however, will not change the final results, see below.}